-5. Visit The Meat Counter
+5. Make The Most Of The Meat Counter

-The helpful folks who work in the meat department can provide a wealth of useful information and helpful services!
+The helpful folks who work in the meat department can provide a wealth of useful information and helpful services.
 From getting custom cuts to breaking down a whole chicken, you can save yourself a lot of time and money by getting friendly with the meat department!